 - Misreporting of key performance indicators.
 Just one error in one tool can jumble your data, which is why you should never rely on a singular platform to track all your test information.
 At the very least, integrate with Google Analytics to double-check that the metrics you see in your testing software and website tracking are accurate.
 For even better results, triple-check with another tool.
 Be suspicious of any reports that don’t match up relatively closely.

-- Landing page display problems.
+- post-click landing page display problems.
 Small coding mistakes can cause big validity threats, like display issues, during your A/B test.
-That’s why it’s crucial to make sure your landing pages look the way they’re supposed to across all devices and browsers, and that your visitors aren’t impacted by something called the “flicker effect.”
+That’s why it’s crucial to make sure your post-click landing pages look the way they’re supposed to across all devices and browsers, and that your visitors aren’t impacted by something called the “flicker effect.”
 Among others, a slow website can cause this problem, which occurs when your control is momentarily displayed to your visitor just before the variation.

 - Stopping a test too early.
 Some testing software will declare a winning page prematurely — when a sample size isn’t large enough, or representative of your target customer.
 Remember: Reaching statistical significance does not mean it’s time to stop your test.
 The longer you run it, the more accurate your results will be.